manuhak8s/legislator/README.md

 ```

 ## Unittest Execution
-The current release contains an integrationtest based on the latest binary of legislator.
+The current release contains an integrationtest based on the latest binary of legislator CLI.
 This test claims some prequirities for its execution:
 * stable connection to a kubernetes cluster with installed network plugin
     * e.g. minikube with cilium network plugin
     * ```bash